Directing

 Tuition: $6,750

-This program is only offered in the SUMMER quarter each year.
-It is not offered in the fall, winter or spring.
+This program is only offered in the SPRING quarter each year.
+It is not offered in the summer, fall, or winter.

 Classes